mluis7/xml2xpath/README.md

     /*/*[8]/*[3]/@type
     /*/*[8]/*[3]/@href

-Adding `-g` would show the qualfied xpath used to generate absolute paths
+Adding `-g` would show the qualified xpath used to generate absolute paths

     / > whereis /defaultns:feed/defaultns:entry
     /*/*[8]